privong/papers-in-markdown/aastex62/demo.md

 ## Paper Organization

-We broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly-submittable \TeX\ ([Section @sec:prep]).
+I broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly-submittable \TeX\ ([Section @sec:prep]).
 This includes how to specify the article style via the YAML header of the markdown file ([Section @sec:style]).
-We then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
+I then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
-We the conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).
+I conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).

-Throughout we assume the reader is familiar with Markdown and do not discuss markdown's text formatting.
+Throughout I assume the reader is familiar with Markdown and do not discuss markdown's text formatting.
-Instead we discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.
+Instead I discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.

 The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.
-We remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the markdown file and the \TeX\ template file.
+I remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the markdown file and the \TeX\ template file.

 # Manuscript Preparation in Markdown {#sec:prep}